Education

 School Principal Salary Overview

-The School Principal is a sought-after profession in the United States with a median annual salary of $103,460.
-Compensation typically ranges from $62,600 for entry-level positions to $158,200 for experienced professionals in high-demand markets.
+The School Principal is one of the most important roles in the Education sector of the US economy in 2026.
+With a median annual salary of $103,460, compensation for this position ranges from $62,600 at the entry level to $158,200 for highly experienced professionals in top-paying markets.

 Salary Range: The typical School Principal in the US earns between $62,600 and $158,200 per year, with a median of $103,460.